Showing all 4 results

 -Starting dose: 0.25 mg orally administered 2 or 3 times a day

 -Starting dose: 0.5 mg orally once a day

 Call emergency medical attention.
 An overdose of Alprazolam can be lethal.
-Overdose symptoms may include extreme drowsiness, confusion, muscle weakness.
-Coordination, feeling light-headed and fainting.
+Overdose symptoms may include extreme drowsiness, confusion, and muscle weakness.
+Coordination, feeling light-headed, and fainting.

 What are the side effects of Alprazolam?

 Call emergency medical help if you sign an allergic reaction to the medication, or difficulty breathing: swelling of your mouth and face, lips, tongue, or throat.
 It can slow or stop your breathing, mainly if you have recently used an opioid medication, alcohol, or drug that slows down your breathing if you are hard to wake up, or if you stop breathing.